ePages-de/epages-devportal/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 * [Google Analytics](https://analytics.google.com)

 Every time a new post is published, we create a heatmap in Hotjar in order to track and to visualize reader behavior.
-Using Hotjar will let you learn about reading patterns and probably that readers are lazy and prefer shorter blog posts over long ones {% emoji wink %}.
+Using Hotjar will let you learn about reading patterns and probably that readers are lazy and prefer shorter blog posts over long ones 😉.
 Google Analytics, on the other hand, is a very powerful instrument when it comes to measuring [blog traffic](https://www.blogmutt.com/blog/measuring-blog-traffic-with-google-analytics) and analyzing your blog's performance regarding visitor numbers and bounce rates.

 ## Sharing is caring: the Twitter magic